solaranamnesis/plutarch/on-face-appears-moon/full-text-english.md

 being infinite in number.
-Now, it is not likely that the moon has one surface as the sea has, but rather that she resembles in substance the earth, of which Socrates of old used to tell the See Phado, 935- story, whether he hinted at the moon, or told it of some lI° B—C other body.
+Now, it is not likely that the moon has one surface as the sea has, but rather that she resembles in substance the earth, of which Socrates of old used to tell the See Phado, 935- story, whether he hinted at the moon, or told it of some lI° B---C other body.
 For it is nothing incredible or wonderful if, having nothing corrupt or muddy in her, but enjoying light from heaven, and being stored with a heat not burning or furious, but mild